Wildwood Park, Winnipeg: Governance

 Wildwood Park is in the Fort Rouge–East Fort Garry city ward and the Pembina Trails School Division of Winnipeg.
 It corresponds to Statistics Canada's census dissemination area 110466, in census tract 0503.00, within the Winnipeg census division, part of the Winnipeg census metropolitan area.
 It comprises much of the Wildwood neighbourhood of Winnipeg, within the Fort Garry North neighbourhood cluster (according to how census data is reported for the city of Winnipeg).
-It is in the Fort Garry provincial electoral division (Fort Garry-Riverview from 2008 to 2018) and the Winnipeg South Centre federal electoral division.
+It is in the Fort Garry provincial electoral division (Fort Garry-Riverview from 2011 to 2019) and the Winnipeg South Centre federal electoral division (Winnipeg South prior to 2004).
 Before the unicity amalgamation in 1972, this was part of the Rural Municipality of Fort Garry.